Browne' Greaton Cole

 Even though she retired from her public school duties, it was impossible for this vivacious lady to remain idle.
 For years, she had been a regular contributor to professional music magazines such as The School Musician, The Etude, and Jacob’s Band and Orchestra Monthly.
 Now she embarked in the field of fiction, writing a number of short stories and two novels under the pen name of Carmen Gay.

-Finally, at the age of 80, Mrs. Cole succumbed to an illness from which she had suffered for many years.
+Finally in 1955, at the age of 80, Mrs. Cole succumbed to an illness from which she had suffered for many years.
 With her passing, her former students lost one of their most inspirational teachers.